Now Open in New Braunfels, Texas!

 Sciatica

 Sciatica specifically refers to pain caused by an aggravated nerve in your lower back called the sciatic nerve.
 Through intense pressure or injury on this nerve, you can experience pain in your lower back that also radiates through your hip and buttocks, and down through one leg to your foot.
-Back pain by sciatica can also be caused by the Piriformis Muscle.
+Back pain caused by sciatica can also be caused by the Piriformis Muscle.

 Herniated Disc